awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-nesyxil-eng.md

 ---
-description: Stammer and Schramowski et al. / Right for the Right Concept: Revising Neuro-Symbolic Concepts by Interacting with their Explanations / CVPR 2021
+description: Stammer and Schramowski et al. / Right for the Right Concept; Revising Neuro-Symbolic Concepts by Interacting with their Explanations / CVPR 2021
 ---

 # Right for the Right Concept: Revising Neuro-Symbolic Concepts by Interacting with their Explanations [Eng]